Residence Hall Policies

 Under no circumstances are residents or their guests permitted on residence hall roofs, balconies or ledges of any kind.
 Persons violating this policy will be subject to immediate disciplinary action, the termination of their housing contract and/or other disciplinary action.

-Room assignments for incoming first year students are made based on a number of factors, including the date the housing application is received, COR 101 class registration, and more - visit First Year Housing Process for details.
-Transfer upperclass students are generally assigned with other sophomores, juniors, and seniors in upperclass residence halls.
+Room assignments for incoming first year students are made based on a number of factors, including the date the housing application is received, COR 101 class registration, and more.
+Transfer upperclass students are generally assigned with other sophomores, juniors, and seniors in upperclass residence halls or floors.
 Room assignments take student preferences for room type and roommate matching information into account; however, specific preferences are not guaranteed and depend on available space.
 Students coming to USM for the International Exchange Program or the National Student Exchange Program are guaranteed housing on campus as long as space is available.

-Room changes are considered once we’ve tried to problem solve in other ways (mediation, etc.).
-There is a room freeze on for the first two weeks of the semester, and again starting November 22nd through January 30th, 2022, during which no room moves will be made.
-Room changes may resume January 31st, 2022.
+Room changes are considered once we’ve tried to problem solve in other ways (mediation with the RA, then the RD, etc.).
+There is a room freeze on for the first two weeks of the semester, and again starting in late November through the end of January, during which no room moves will be made.
+Room changes may resume late January for spring semester.
 Students should anticipate that if they have a vacancy in their room, students may be offered that space.

-The Room Change Request form is now live on the student housing portal.
+The Room Change Request form is in the student housing portal.
 Through this form, students may begin the process of requesting a room change.
 Room change requests will be reviewed by Residential Life staff, and moves will be dependent on available open spaces.

 Students may not move to another space without prior approval from the Residential Life Housing Specialist or Resident Directors.
 Unauthorized moves will result in automatic fees and a follow up meeting with the Resident Director.